InfluxCommunity/InfluxDB-3-Quick-Starts/plugins/README.md

 # Include your FlightSQL Grafana plugin here.
-Please follow the instructions in the [InfluxDB documentation]() to build the plugin.
-Once you have created the 'dist' directory, copy it to this directory.
+To connect Grafana to InfluxDB IOx, you will need to install the Grafana flighsql plugin.
+To do this follow these instructions [here](https://docs.influxdata.com/influxdb/cloud-iox/visualize-data/grafana/).

+Once you have downloaded the plugin, unzip the folder and copy the `influxdata-flightsql-datasource` directory to the `plugins` directory in the top directory of this repository.